Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling

 \subsection{Relation between Scheduling and Tree-Generating MDPs}

 Here, we analyze the relation between $\mathcal{M}_1$ and $\mathcal{M}_2(a_t)$.
 The temporal relation is illustrated in Fig. \ref{Fig: MDP Decomposition}.
-This formulation coincides with the MAXQ decomposition \cite{dietterich2000hierarchical}, where the scheduling subproblem is a primitive subtask and the tree-generating subproblem is an invoked subtask.
+This formulation coincides with the core idea of hierarchical RL (e.g., the MAXQ decomposition \cite{dietterich2000hierarchical}), which decomposes a complex MDP into a set of simpler MDPs, including a root MDP.
+In our case, $\mathcal{M}_1$ is the root MDP, and $\mathcal{M}_2$ is a sub-MDP.
+In other words, the scheduling subproblem is a primitive subtask, and the tree-generating subproblem is an invoked subtask.
 The hierarchical structure can effectively address the challenges of coupled decision variables.